 "Boston Choral Ensemble is a professional-quality choir that consists of both professional and hobbyist, but all skilled, singers.
 The music that comes from the Boston Choral Ensemble ranges from religious songs sung in churches around the city to secular music performed at a variety of venues.
 The organization is relatively new, having been formed in 2001, but it already has a name for itself and performs as well as much older institutions."

 "I was an immediate convert to the premise.
 It was disconcerting in the complete darkness (save for the projected images on the domed ceiling) not to be able to watch the chorus perform, but in compensation, we were overwhelmed with images of space, celestial bodies, and, at times, abstract images.
 Certainly this is a far more visual experience than a traditional choral concert, but it challenged audience members to engage with the music on a very different level.
 Indeed, I was struck by how appropriate the planetarium and the projections felt for the program: if much of the Western religious choral repertoire has been written for audiences sitting in in buildings either dedicated to, or adorned with symbols of martyred saints, isn’t it fitting that during a performance of music about stars and planets, audience members be reminded of how the music relates to these spheres?"

 High Resolution Photos

 Click on any image below for a high resolution copy.
 Please attribute the photographer as noted.

 Video & Audio Samples

-Visit out Media page for audio and visual samples.
+Visit our Recordings page for audio and video samples.